NEW COURSE:🚹 Master Cursor - Presale Now Open →

 Key Frameworks for Building AI Agents

-Several powerful frameworks have emerged as leaders in the AI agent development space, each with unique strengths for different use cases:
+Several powerful frameworks have emerged as leaders in the AI agent development space, each with unique strengths for different use cases.
+For an in-depth comparison of these and other frameworks, see our comprehensive guide on the best tools to build AI agents in 2025:

 1. AutoGen: AutoGen enables multi-agent collaboration with asynchronous messaging, customizable agents, and scalable workflows.
 It's ideal for tasks requiring task delegation (e.g., research + content generation agents working together) and integrates seamlessly with Azure, OpenAI, and Semantic Kernel.
 Organizations using AutoGen report 40-60% improvements in complex task completion rates compared to single-agent approaches.